ggaurav10/hvpa-controller-backup/Proposal.md

 ### Weight based scaling for multiple intervals of replica counts
 Instead of just one interval of `x1` to `x2` as in above approach, user will be able to provide multiple such intervals and corresponding `vpaWeight`s in an array `WeightBasedScaling`.

+User may also provide values for `scaleUpDelay` and/or `scaleDownDelay`.
+These values will be used to keep check on frequent scaling recommendations.
+If HPA or VPA recommends higher resources, then these recommendations will be applied only after duration provided in `scaleUpDelay` has passed.
+Same will be the case for scaling down.

+User can also provide thresholds for vertical scaling of CPU and/or memory as either absolute values or percentage of current `requests` value or both.
+In case, both types of thresholds are provided, minimum of the 2 will be taken.
+In case none of the thresholds are provided, HVPA will use default values of `200M` for memory and `200m` for CPU.

+Providing 2 values helps in cases where `minAllowed` and `maxAllowed` for VPA has a large range.
+For example, let's say `minAllowed` is `100M` and `maxAllowed` is `4000M` for memory.
+Here user can mention threshold values - `500M` and `80%`.
+For smaller range of `requests`, eg. `200M`, a user might want to scale up if the new recommendation is higher than `360M` (+80%).
+For larger values, eg. `3500M`, VPA threshold value of `500M` might make more sense than 80% of `3500M`, ie, `2800M`.

+If only one type of threshold is provided, that is used as is.

 #### Pros
 * Works even if HPA and VPA act on different metrices
 * Gives better control than previous approaches to user on scaling of apps